Factorizing the Stochastic Galerkin System: Preconditioning Study

 In Figure~\ref{fig:precond}, we show the convergence of the $2$-norm of the residual for each of the preconditioning strategies, as well as no preconditioning.
 We only show the result from the 5th order mean based preconditioner as there was no appreciable difference in convergence.
 This plot clearly shows that the mean and midpoint preconditioners are excellent choices.
 Further note that any random point is more than two orders of magnitude better than no preconditioning at all.
 In fact, using a random point is better than using the point with largest eigenvalue and may compare with using the point with the smallest eigenvalue.

 Next, Table~\ref{tab:precond-time} shows a few timing results from these experiments.
 We present the time taken to compute/setup the preconditioner, the average time between iterations, and the total time taken by the \textsc{minres} method (excluding preconditioner setup).
 The times are from \textsc{Matlab} 2010a on an Intel Core i7-960 processor (3.2 GHz, 4 cores) with 24GB of RAM.
 Matlab used four cores for its own multithreading and we used the Parallel Computing toolbox's \verb#parfor# construction to parallelize the matrix-vector product over 4 cores as well.
 By watching a processor performance meter, we observed high utilization of all four cores.
-We note, however, that during some of the random point evaluations, another process intruded and caused the system to swap memory to disk heavily.
-We believe this caused the inconsistent average iteration time.
+However, the system's memory was nearly exhausted by the experiment.
+At irregular intervals, the system would begin swapping memory to disk heavily.
+This behavior caused erratic timing results, especially for the two random point evaluations.
+On repeated runs of the experiments, we observed wall-clock time differences of up to 100 seconds for any individual result.
+Thus differences below this threshold are not meaningful.
 From these timing results, we conclude that preconditioning changes the iteration time only slightly -- if at all.
 Furthermore, the setup times are often small when compared with the savings in runtime.

 The Matlab codes for this study include a utility for generating realizations of random fields~\cite{Constantine10-2} and a suite of tools called PMPack (Parameterized Matrix Package) for using spectral methods to approximate the solution of parameterized matrix equations.
-The codes for generating the results of the study can be found at:
+The codes for generating the results of the study can be found at~\cite{Gleich10}.